CloudControlSystems/ControlService/README.md

 ## Access notification

 Over the past two years, our team has been dedicated to the practical application research of cloud control systems (CCSs), trying to describe or run the control algorithm or application using cloud workflow.
-Up to now, a containerized solution for Control-Algorithm-as-a-Service (C3aS) named `ControlService` has been presented.
+Up to now, a containerized solution for
+Control-Algorithm-as-a-Service (C3aS) named `ControlService` has been presented.
 We have open-sourced the `ControlService`, which has been applied to the workflow containerized execution of subspace identification algorithm.
 The solution greatly accelerates the execution efficiency of subspace identification algorithm.
-YYou can deploy the `ControlService` solution and test the performance improvement of the subspace identification algorithm under the `ControlService` solution and the `Argo` solution.
+You can deploy the `ControlService` solution and test the performance improvement of the subspace identification algorithm under the `ControlService` solution and the `Argo` solution.

 We welcome you to download, learn, and work together to maintain the `ControlService` with us.
 If you use it for scientific research and engineering applications, please be sure